Qwant/kartotherian_docker/README.md

 ./exec.py --osm-file /data/input/luxembourg-latest.osm.pbf load-db
 ```

-Note: even if the local directoy in `./data` the osm file path is "/data/**input**/" because it's the directory path inside the container.
+Note: even if the local directory in `./data` the osm file path is "/data/**input**/" because it's the directory path inside the container.

 You can also specify a download url: